Cocker Spaniel: The Complete Guide to This Loving Dog Breed

 • Seniors: 2 smaller meals per day

-Avoid overfeeding, as Cocker Spaniels are prone to obesity.
+Do not overfeed to avoid overfeeding, as Cocker Spaniels can be prone to becoming obese.

-The Cocker Spaniel has a thick, silky coat that requires regular grooming.
-Brush their coat at least 3-4 times a week to prevent mats and tangles.
-Bathing should be done every 4-6 weeks.
+It has a thick, silky coat that needs regular grooming.
+Cleanse their coat at least 3-4 times per week to avoid knots and mats.
+Bathing should be performed every 4 to 6 weeks.

 Health Concerns in the Cocker Spaniel